 Could a persistent cough be a sign of fibrosing alveolitis?

-While it may have an unfamiliar name, fibrosing alveolitis is a condition that affects thousands of people in the UK, with around 5,000 new cases being diagnosed every year – and 5 million people internationally (1).
+While it may have an unfamiliar name, fibrosing alveolitis is a condition that affects approximately five million people worldwide, with around 5,000 new cases being diagnosed in the UK every year (1).

 One of the reasons you may not have come across the term before now is that the condition is sometimes also known by these alternative names:

 • Pulmonary fibrosis

 Fibrosing alveolitis is an interstitial lung disease (or ILD for short).
 This is a group of conditions affecting the tissues that support the air sacs within the lungs, making it harder for them to take in the amount of oxygen the body needs.